FedericoBruzzone/tdlib-rs/README.md

 ## Why this fork?

-This is an improved version of the [tdlib-rs](https://github.com/paper-plane-developers/tdlib-rs) library, with the following features:
+This is an improved version of the [tdlib-rs](https://github.com/paper-plane-developers/tdlib-rs) library, with the following additional features:
 1. It is cross-platform, it should work on Windows, Linux and MacOS.
 2. Not required `pkg-config` to build the library and associated exported variables.
 3. Not required `tdlib` to be compiled and installed on the system.